What you should know

-- Your caregiver will give you medicine that will help relax your esophagus and prevent spasms.
-Caregivers will take x-rays while you stand, before you drink the barium.
+- Your healthcare provider will give you medicine that will help relax your esophagus and prevent spasms.
+Healthcare providers will take x-rays while you stand, before you drink the barium.
 In a single contrast barium swallow, you will drink up to 2 large barium mixtures.
 In a double contrast barium swallow, you will first drink a mixture of baking soda and an anti-foam agent.
 These substances produce gas to help expand your stomach and bowel.
 Pictures will be taken to see how the gas moves inside your stomach and bowel.
 Then, you will drink the barium mixture.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.